the-aws-lab/aws-documentdb-template/README.md

 # aws-documentdb-template
-Use this template to setup documentdb on aws
+Use this template to setup documentdb on aws using cloudformation

 ## Usage Instructions: